Badboy-Luo/GF_eta/README.md

 Here are two steps in the

 ## Requirements
-Python≥3.6, obspy,
-matplotlib,
-numpy,
-scipy,
-datetime,
-tqdm,
-fnmatch
+Python≥3.6, obspy matplotlib numpy scipy datetime tqdm fnmatch